astorDev/nist/templates/dotnet/README.md

 Or via [httpyac CLI](https://httpyac.github.io/guide/installation_cli):

-> This tests are run against a running app instance, so don't forget to run it first
+> These tests are run against a running app instance, so don't forget to run it first

 ```sh
 httpyac send --all tests/*.http --env=local